heiwang1997/Open3D/JIAHUI.md

 # Jiahui's fork of Open3D

-## NOTE

 I will work on my master branch, and merge with upstream using the following command.
-List all files without untracked ones with `gst -uno`.

-The CI/CD workflow will be automatically executed once pushed.
-I delete something from `.github/workflow` to make the display more concentrated.

-> I tried to name my mod `open3d-pycg` in PyPI, but failed (PEP 440 doesn't allow git revision as version number + 100MB file upload limit).
-> To make pip auto determine version, I set up my own PyPI using the tutorial from [here](https://testdriven.io/blog/private-pypi/).

-So the procedure now goes like:
-1. Push to Github and Download the new artifact.
-2. Put the artifacts, i.e., whl files, into `whl_packages` and run `python create_index.py` there.
-3. Upload the artifacts as well as the updated `index.html` into S3 pycg bucket.

-2. ~~Upload the artifact to `eagle` under `/root/pypi/packages`~~
-3. ~~Install via `pip install -U --index-url http://eagle.huangjh.tech:8080 --trusted-host eagle.huangjh.tech open3d`~~

 ## Merging with upstream head